dan4am/urubugu/README.md

 # Description.
 This repository contains the code for URUBUGU (ikibuguzo, Igisoro): a variant of the [Bao game](https://en.wikipedia.org/wiki/Bao_(game)) that is played in Burundi.
+URUBUGU is a two player turn-based board game.

 ## Structure:
 - [Getting started.](https://github.com/dan4am/urubugu/blob/master/README.md#1-getting-started)